rpadovani/rpadovani.com/_posts/2015-05-25-my-new-bzr-workflow.markdown

 - to create a new branch, type `bzr switch -b new-branch`
 - to list all branches, type `bzr branches`
 - to change branch, use `bzr switch branch-name`
+- to remove a local branch, use `bzr remove-branch branch-name`

 Taking a remote branch and deleting one is a bit more complicated (but I created a couple of alias, so it becomes really simple).